Updated December 17, 2018

-It is very sad that so many influential, bright minded presenters with a deep expertise in their fields lose their audiences due to their poor presentation skills.
-It is also about respect for the audience.
-People pay a lot of money and travel from far away to attend conferences, so their time should not be wasted.
-Both the organizers and the presenters need to do everything they can to add value to the audience, so here are some useful tips that I have accumulated over the years.
+It is very sad that so many influential, bright-minded presenters with a deep expertise in their fields lose their audiences due to inadequate presentation skills.
+It is also about respect for the people in the audience, their time should not be wasted.
+Both event organizers and presenters need to do everything they can to add value to the audience.
+So here are some useful tips that I have accumulated over the years.

 .Advice for speakers

-- Start by urging the audience not to take notes, say that you will post your presentation summary online immediately afterwards.
-Your presentation summary should not be all your slides.
-Instead, put together three (maximum 3!) slides that explains your key messages with pictures and very short texts.
+- Tell the audience not to take notes, say that you will email or post your presentation summary online immediately afterwards.

-- Keep an eye contact with the audience, and move around the stage, don’t hold on to the speaker stand!
-Use a remote clicker to control your presentation.
+- Keep an eye contact with the audience and move around the stage, don’t hold on to the speaker stand.
+Use a clicker to control your presentation.
 Remember that 70% of your communication is in your body language!

 - Engage the audience during your talk, at least every 10 minutes.
 For example by letting them vote on a question with their hands or green/red cards or mentometers.

 - Slow down, speak slower than usual and add pauses for emphasis.
-This enables the audience to take in what you are saying and increase their understanding, it also gives you more respect.
-Never try to cram a 30 minute speech into a 20 minute time slot, that is a big no-no!
+This enables the audience to take in what you are saying and increases their understanding.
+It also gives you more respect.
+Never try to cram a 30-minute speech into a 20-minute time slot, that is a big no-no!

 - Make your slides in the 16:9 format.
-The old standard 4:3 is outdated, look at your TV at home!
+The old standard 4:3 is totally outdated, just look at your TV at home.

 - Avoid monotony by using variation and surprises in your slide styles during your presentation.

-- Engage the audience!
-Ask questions and have them put their hands up.
-But don’t insult them with silly game play.
+- Engage the audience.
+Ask questions and have them put their hands up, in order to raise the energy level in the room.

-- Focus on 1, 2 or maybe 3 things that you want to talk about, never more than 3 things.
-Explain the problem you are working with and then tell the story and visualise the solution.
+- Focus on 2 or maybe 3 things that you want to talk about, never more than 3 things.
+Explain the challenge you are working with and then tell the story and visualize the solution.

-- Construct your presentation based on the classic drama: Start with a Set-up, then Present the problem(s), then proceed to the Confrontation and finally the Resolution.
+- Build your presentation based on the classic drama formula: Start with a Set-up, then Present the problem(s), then proceed to the Confrontation and finally the Resolution.
 This has worked for all of us humans for thousands of years!

 - Hire a speaker coach that helps you improve your body language and voice.

 - Use a spell checker on all your slides.
-Takes only a minute, improves your image.
+Takes only a minute, saves your face.

-- If you present in another language than your native, consult a language tutor to improve your pronuncation as much as possible.
+- If you present in another language than your native, consult a language tutor to improve your pronunciation as much as possible.
 Getting your message out is about being understood and respected.

 - Test your presentation on other people beforehand and videotape yourself.
 Listen to their feedback and watch yourself: would you understand and appreciate your presentation?

-- End by showing a slide with a key question or action point aimed at the the audience, to encourage discussions afterwards.
-Also show you contact details and the link to your presentation summary on your blog or on an internet service like Slideshare.
+- End your presentation by showing a slide with a key question, or action point aimed at the audience, to encourage discussions afterwards.
+Also, show you contact details and the link to your presentation summary on your blog, or on an internet service like Slideshare.

 - Don’t read word by word from your script.
 You will sound like a robot and miss the all-important eye contact with the audience.
-Instead use stiff cue cards with key words and starter sentences.
+Use stiff cue cards with key words and starter sentences instead.

 - Don’t speak with a too low or monotonous voice.
-If people can’t hear you well at the back of the room, or if you don’t have any energy in you voice, you will loose the attention of the audience in a minute.
+If people can’t hear you well at the back of the room, or if you don’t have any energy in your voice, you will lose the attention of the audience in a minute.
 Hire a voice coach!

-- Don’t talk too fast and try to cram a 45-minute presentation into a 30-minute time slot by speaking at machine gun pace.
-You might just as well stay at home.
+- Don’t talk too fast and try to cram a 45-minute presentation into a 30-minute time slot by speaking at a machine-gun pace.

 - Don’t use any acronyms without spelling them out and explaining what they mean.